duckworthj39/page_view_metrics/Readme.md

 adding a child class to the **BasePresenter**, allowing the parser to take a new format and it should be good to go (of course all this while driving it through tests).

+# Tests
+The tests can be run by running `make test-documentation`

+# Rubocop output
+`Inspecting 14 files
+ ..............

+ 14 files inspected, no offenses detected`

 # References
 https://launchschool.com/blog/how-the-hash-works-in-ruby

 https://github.com/simplecov-ruby/simplecov